The Evening Standard 10/8/2018

 The Sunday Times 18/6/2017

-“The 50 Best British Beaches” by Chris Haslam, chief Travel writer
+“The Best beaches in the UK” by Chris Haslam, chief Travel writer

 “Last Year, Bude won best UK coastal resort at the British Travel awards for the second year running, and I’m tipping a hat -trick for 2017.This town is on the up and up, due partly to a properly switched on tourist office(visitbude.info), but mostly to the love the town pours onto Summerleaze Beach.
 Bordered by the River Neet to the south, a sea pool to the north, and an always crowded surf break to the west, Summerleaze on a summer’s day is like a free festival in Mother Nature’s water park.”